OpenDataVBB/gtfs-rt-feed/readme.md

 >
 > Because it highly depends on your deployment strategy and preferences on how to schedule the import – and how to modify `$PGDATABASE` for the `gtfs-rt-feed` process afterwards –, this repo doesn't contain any tool for that.
 >
-> As an example, [VBB's deployment](https://github.com/OpenDataVBB/gtfs-rt-infrastructure) uses a [systemd timer](https://wiki.archlinux.org/title/Systemd/Timers) to schedule the import, and a [systemd service drop-in file](https://unix.stackexchange.com/a/468067/593065) to set `$PGDATABASE`.
+> As an example, [VBB's deployment](https://github.com/OpenDataVBB/gtfs-rt-infrastructure) uses a [systemd timer](https://wiki.archlinux.org/title/Systemd/Timers) to schedule the import and a [systemd service drop-in file](https://unix.stackexchange.com/a/468067/593065) to set `$PGDATABASE`.

 ### run `gtfs-rt-feed`